erikanagamine/autonomousdatabase/readme.md

 # Autonomous Database

-Oracle Autonomous database is an inovative platform for data, including transaction and analytics workloads.
+Oracle Autonomous database is an inovative platform for data including transactional data, relational, nosql and analytical.

 During this time, we will construct a integrated data platform with a transaction application and analytics application.